felixlopz/hubrise-test-task/content/docs/en/overview.md

   contact: contact@hubrise.com / support@hubrise.com
 ---

-HubRise is a middleware that connects third party solutions.
-It provides a single interface to an ever growing ecosystem of integrated applications including: Point of Sale, online ordering, delivery management, delivery services, eMarketing (SMS/emailing), loyalty management, food ordering platforms, business intelligence, stock management, pay at the table, and more.
-HubRise also includes a robust system to allow developers to connect other apps using the HubRise Public API.
-For more information, see the HubRise <Link to="/developers/api/">API Reference</Link>.
+HubRise is a middleware platform that connects third party solutions.
+It provides a single interface to an ever growing ecosystem of integrated applications.
+Typical use cases include:

-Transactions are saved into HubRise to provide apps real-time access to your data.
+- point of sale systems
+- online ordering
+- delivery management
+- delivery services
+- eMarketing (SMS/emailing)
+- loyalty management
+- food ordering platforms
+- business intelligence
+- stock management
+- pay at the table
+- ... and more!

-With HubRise, you can track orders from all connected solutions, keep track of your customers, and check your catalog of products through one system.
+With HubRise, you can track orders from all connected solutions, keep track of your customers, and check your catalog of products from a single platform.

+All the transactions are saved into HubRise to provide connected apps with real-time access to your data.
-Logs are made available for users and support teams to understand the workflow and check the status on each transaction.
-These logs are primarily aimed at developers, but are designed to be understood by anyone.
+Detailed logs allow users and support teams to understand the workflow and check the status on each transaction.
+Although primarily aimed at developers, logs are designed to be understood by anyone.

+HubRise also offers a robust system to allow developers to create new apps using the HubRise Public API.
+For more information, see the HubRise [API Reference](/developers/api/general-concepts).

 HubRise offers a paid plan per Location.
 A free plan is provided with a limited quota of transactions.

-The HubRise interface is organised into the following sections:

-- **Dashboard**: A quick overview of your organisation's sales, orders, and new customers.
-- **Connections**: Connect new applications to your HubRise Account, and manage your existing connections.
-- **Data**: View orders, catalogs, and customers across your locations.
-- **Settings**: Add new locations, manage employee access and roles, view payment history or payment methods, and developer access to integrate applications with HubRise.